Sebastian-Soto-M/api-todoist/README.md

-# api-todoist
+# api-pydoist

-A python wrapper for the Todoist's Api
+A python wrapper for the pydoist's Api